miyakawataku/fluent-plugin-sensu/README.md

   * The severity of the check result.
   * 0 (OK), 1 (WARNING), 2 (CRITICAL) or 3 (UNKNOWN or CUSTOM).

-The payload of a check result can also contain standard check definition attributes.
+The check result can also contain other attributes.
-This plugin supports the properties below.
+This plugin supports the attributes below.

 * `type`
   * Either "standard" or "metric".